 - Teach via online platform in real time for students taking class remotely (synchronous) or record lecture and upload video file afterwards (asynchronous) (ZOOM support to be provided)

-- Choose between attending in-person class or taking class online
+- Choose between attending class in-person or taking class online

 * Neither option will result in any disadvantages to a student’s grade or attendance